rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 -rw-r--r--  1 root root  222 Feb 25 08:06 known_hosts
 ```

-To get SSH access on our container without having to enter a password, as long as the `id_rsa.pub` key exists, like it does above, all we need to do is:
+To get SSH access on our container without having to enter a password, as long as the `id_rsa.pub` key exists, like it does above, all we need to do is run:

 ```
 ssh-copy-id root@10.56.233.189
 ```

 In the case of our user, however, we need the entire .ssh/ directory copied to our container.
 The reason is that we are going to be keeping everything identical for this user so that our access to GitHub over SSH is the same.

 To copy everything over to our container, we just need to do this as your user, **not** sudo:

 ```
 scp -r .ssh/ youruser@10.56.233.189:/home/youruser/